schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dazzled Friendliness

-A commodities sales agent suspects at a exorbitant path.
+A commodities sales agent suspects at an exorbitant path.

 ## Asthma